Table of Contents

 Creating an Inspiring Vision of the Future

-In business, a vision is a realistic, convincing and attractive depiction of where you want to be in the future.
-Vision provides direction, sets priorities, and provides a marker, so that you can tell that you’ve achieved what you wanted to achieve.
+In business, a vision is a realistic, convincing, and attractive depiction of where you want to be in the future.
+Vision provides direction, sets priorities, and provides a marker for determining whether you’ve achieved your goals.

 Motivating and Inspiring People

 A compelling vision provides the foundation for leadership.
-But it’s leaders’ ability to motivate and inspire people that helps them deliver that vision.
-For example, when you start a new project, you will probably have lots of enthusiasm for it, so it’s often easy to win support for it at the beginning.
-However, it can be difficult to find ways to keep your vision inspiring after the initial enthusiasm fades, especially if the team or organization needs to make significant changes in the way that it does things.
-Leaders recognize this, and they work hard throughout the project to connect their vision with people’s individual needs, goals and aspirations.
+However, leaders can motivate and inspire people to help them deliver that vision.
+For example, when you start a new project, you will probably have lots of enthusiasm, so it’s often easy to win support for it initially.
+However, keeping your vision inspiring after the initial enthusiasm fades can be challenging, especially if the team or organization needs to make significant changes in how it does things.
+Leaders recognize this and work hard throughout the project to connect their vision with people’s needs, goals and aspirations.

 Managing Delivery of the Vision

 This is the area of leadership that relates to management.
-Leaders must ensure that the work needed to deliver the vision is properly managed – either by themselves, or by a dedicated manager or team of managers to whom the leader delegates this responsibility – and they need to ensure that their vision is delivered successfully.
+Leaders must ensure that the work needed to deliver the vision is properly managed—either by themselves or by a dedicated manager or team of managers to whom the leader delegates this responsibility—and that their vision is delivered successfully.

-Leaders also need to make sure they manage change effectively.
-This helps to ensure that the changes needed to deliver the vision are implemented smoothly and thoroughly, with the support and backing of the people affected.
+Leaders also need to manage change effectively.
+This helps ensure that the changes needed to deliver the vision are implemented smoothly and thoroughly, with the support and backing of the people affected.

 Coaching and Building a Team to Achieve the Vision

-Individual and team development are important activities carried out by transformational leaders.
+Transformational leaders are essential in developing individuals and teams.
 To develop a team, leaders must first understand team dynamics.
-A leader will then ensure that team members have the necessary skills and abilities to do their job and achieve the vision.
-They do this by giving and receiving feedback regularly, and by training and coaching people to improve individual and team performance.
+Then, they ensure team members have the necessary skills and abilities to do their jobs and achieve the vision.
+They do this by regularly giving and receiving feedback, training, and coaching people to improve individual and team performance.

 Leadership also includes looking for leadership potential in others.
 By developing leadership skills within your team, you create an environment where you can continue success in the long term.
 And that’s a true measure of great leadership.